-Fortunately, there is a big difference in being part of digital communities with transgressive, misogynistic or xenophobic content to accepting the content or to even create it yourself.
+Fortunately, there is a big difference in being part of digital communities with transgressive, misogynistic or xenophobic content to accepting the content or even creating it yourself.

-But for some, the repeated exposure to the violent content may push the boundaries of what they think is acceptable or even wants to take part in.
-The more women are being referred to as horrible bitches or immigrants as freeloaders, in someone's digital "home", the more likely that someone will be to treat them accordingly.
+But for some, the repeated exposure to the violent content may push the boundaries of what one thinks is acceptable or even wants to take part in.
+The more women are being referred to as horrible bitches or immigrants as freeloaders, the more likely someone will be to treat them accordingly.